CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/Activation/_index.md

 Your device is now activated using OTAA Activation method and is connected to {{%tts%}}.

-You can now directly proceed with the &quot;Sending Message on Interrupt&quot; section to learn how to add a push button and send messages on pressing the button.
+You can now directly proceed with the **Sending Message on Interrupt** section to learn how to add a push button and send messages on pressing the button.

 Alternatively, you can follow the next section for activating the device using the ABP method.